The Electronic Eye and the Everyday Surveillance Machine

 The Electronic Eye uses Orwell, Bentham, and Foucault, but its best move is to avoid being trapped by any one metaphor.
 The panopticon helps explain asymmetric visibility and internalized discipline.
 It does not explain everything.
 Modern surveillance also works through service delivery, consumer convenience, database linkage, identity administration, workplace systems, creditworthiness, risk management, security classification, and the ordinary maintenance of organizations.

 That distinction matters now because AI products often hide surveillance under help.
 A system may present itself as a copilot, tutor, safety feature, fraud screen, personalization engine, triage interface, or memory layer.
 The user sees assistance.
 The institution sees structured data, behavioral traces, audit logs, searchable summaries, classifications, and future training material.
 The watching is not always a guard looking down from a tower.
-Often it is a workflow that requires the person to become legible before anything useful can happen.
+Often it is a workflow that requires the person to become legible through digital identity, account history, device telemetry, or profile memory before anything useful can happen.

 The electronic eye is therefore not just a camera.
-It is an arrangement of attention.
+It is an arrangement of attention and authority.
 It says which details are worth collecting, how long they persist, which systems can combine them, and which institutional action follows from the record.
+The issue is not only visibility.
+It is the power to make a recorded fact operational in another person's life.

 Social Sorting